abiaog/blog/_posts/2016-08-06-how-to-replace-ubuntu-kernel.markdown

 On Ubuntu, you can get these tools by running:

-	sudo apt-get install libncurses5-dev gcc make git exuberant-ctags bc libssl-dev
+	sudo apt-get install libncurses5-dev gcc make git exuberant-ctags bc libssl-dev sudo apt-get install libelf-dev # for fixing a warning

 Downloading the latest stable tree